jasper-lov/project-bantam/README.md

 # 📝 File Editor and IDE

         Project Bantam contains a rudimentary file editor, capable of creating new files, reading, writing, and saving.
-Like any good file editor, it contains good save-checking.
+Like any good file editor, it contains good save-checking!